 Veteran journalist Bhaskar Menon is dead

+Editor-in-Chief of PTI Vijay Joshi said Menon's passing away marks the end of an era.
+"Bhaskar's passing marks the end of an era, an era of gentlemen journalists.
+He cared deeply about the turn of phrase, the right word, the rules of good writing," he said.

+"He mentored countless journalists in PTI, rebuking them with his twinkle-eyed humor for transgressions, and praising them wholeheartedly for a well-crafted edit," Joshi said.
+Menon will be missed by sorely by his PTI family, he added.

-He had joined the news agency as a Sub-Editor and rose through the ranks before retiring as the head of its regional bureau.
-Menon was known for his command over English language and sharp editing skills and always insisted on speed and accuracy.
+The veteran had joined the news agency as a Sub-Editor and rose through the ranks before retiring as the head of its regional bureau.
+Menon was known for his command over the English language and sharp editing skills and always insisted on speed and accuracy.

-He had handled several key news developments, including the assassination of former prime minister Rajiv Gandhi at Sriperumbudur near here in May, 1991.
-Menon remained active for many years post his retirement and had taken up the task of analysis of the numerous PTI stories for some years when he used to point out to errors and at the same time applaud where it was due.
+He had handled several key news developments, including the assassination of former prime minister Rajiv Gandhi at Sriperumbudur near here in May 1991.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)